Saturday, July 6-Monday, July 8, 2024 at Metcalfe Rock

 The SPG is specifically developed to address single-pitch and top rope guiding (top and bottom managed), as needed to safely conduct guided single pitch rock climbing experiences for any given client.

 The SPG will consist of technical, hands on guide training under a certified mentor that is highly invested in expanding your skills and helping you expand your guiding abilities.
 Lead climbing up to 5.7 is done during the SPG course, and up to 5.8 in the SPG assessment.

-Must be 18 years old to participate in course, and have application approved by course mentor.
+Must be 18 years or older to participate in course, and have application approved by course mentor.